 Did you know that there are more than 135 computer publications on the market?
 So, at least, says Syncom (1000 Syncom Drive, PO Box 130, Mitchell, SD 57301, (800) 843-9862).
 Syncom makes 5-1/4 inch diskettes.
-Now, as a marketing tool (I suppose), they will publish a free monthly computer guide called Infoscan, which will index 400-plus articles from leading magazines.
-If you want publication, call them for your free subscription.
+Now, as a marketing tool (I suppose), they will publish a free monthly computer guide called Infoscan, will index 400-plus articles leading magazines. Ιf you want the publication, call them for your free subscription.
 Librarians among us will wonder whether cumulations will be published; I don't know; they don't say.

-Infoscan reminds me that new publications are pouring out by the handful each month.
-We have solicitations to sign up to receive . telecommunicators, PO Box 26345, St. Louis Park, MN 55426, 800-543-1300, evidently a local product . . .
-Information Today, a monthly newspaper for database users which will start publishing in January (143 Old Marlton Pike, Medford, NJ 08055) from Ziff-Davis Publications which is aimed at the software-using 'middle' of the market rather than at the progamming/technical fringe.
-I bought a copy from the newsstand and find it Okay, showing growing pains, but will probably become a good magazine (PO Box 2964, Boulder, CO 80322).
+Infoscan reminds me that new publications are pouring out by the handful each month. have solicitations to sign up to receive . telecommunicators, PO Box 26345, St. Louis Park, MN 55426, 800-543-1300, evidently a monthly newspaper for database users which will start publishing in January (143 Old NJ 08055) Marlton Pike, Medford, from Ziff-Davis Publications which is aimed at the software-using 'middle' of the market rather than at the progamming/technical fringe. bought a copy from the newsstand and find it Okay, showing growing pains, but will probably become a good magazine (PO Box 2964, Boulder, co 80322).